About this Guide

 - Where are we on the trajectory towards our goals?

 - How does every stakeholder feel about this effort?

 - How are we managing efforts towards continuous improvement?

-These high-level questions help to build a solid foundation for an online program; however, these questions and the sub-questions that will emerge, should be reviewed often and honestly to maintain a successful online program for a long period of time (See District Strategy Framework for more information).
+These high-level questions help to build a solid foundation for an online program; however, these questions and the sub-questions that will emerge, should be reviewed often and honestly to maintain a successful online program for a long period of time (See the District Strategy Framework in the resources for more information).
 In addition, remember the following elements in an online learning program that lead to greater success for students:

 - Methods for how best to manage the everyday operations of the online program – including the teachers, mentors, paraprofessionals, parents, and students – are essential components to identify and contemplate.

 - Ways to develop a strong and effective learning environment, manage funds, and cultivate leadership within the school community are also frequent considerations for discussion and reflection.

 - Additional attributes to consider include the curriculum that will be used, the demographics of students, and the teachers and mentors selected for this program and their understanding of the online learning methodology and purpose.

 The National Standards for Quality Online Learning, initially created by the Aurora Institute (formerly iNACOL), have been updated by Quality Matters and the Virtual Learning Leadership Alliance.
 These three sets of standards provide a framework for schools, districts, state agencies, statewide online programs and other interested educational organizations to improve online and blended learning programs.
 The standards are intended to provide guidance while providing maximum flexibility for the users.